yhs666/mc-docs.zh-cn/articles/automation/automation-create-runas-account.md

               $ClassicRunAsAccountConnectionAssetName = "AzureClassicRunAsConnection"
               $ClassicRunAsAccountConnectionTypeName = "AzureClassicCertificate "
               $UploadMessage = "Please upload the .cer format of #CERT# to the Management store by following the steps below." + [Environment]::NewLine +
-                      "Log in to the Microsoft Azure Management portal (https://manage.windowsazure.com) and select Settings -> Management Certificates." + [Environment]::NewLine +
+                      "Log in to the Microsoft Azure portal (https://portal.azure.cn) and select Subscriptions -> Management Certificates." + [Environment]::NewLine +
                       "Then click Upload and upload the .cer format of #CERT#"

                if ($EnterpriseCertPathForClassicRunAsAccount -and $EnterpriseCertPlainPasswordForClassicRunAsAccount ) {